ogmacorp/PyAOgmaNeo/docs/imageencoder.rst

 .. class:: pyaogmaneo.ImageEncoder

 The ImageEncoder is a pre-encoder used to convert images to CSDRs.
 Sometimes, it can also be used for non-image inputs, but images are the primary intended use.
-It is implemented as a bunch of 1D Self-Organizing Maps (SOMs).
+It is implemented as a bunch of 1D Self-Organizing Maps (SOMs), with optional "Higher layers" (regular encoders) stacked on top for hierarchical encoding.

 .. function:: ImageEncoder.__init__(self):

     Does nothing.

-.. function:: ImageEncoder.initRandom(self, hiddenSize, visibleLayerDescs)
+.. function:: ImageEncoder.initRandom(self, hiddenSize, visibleLayerDescs, higherLayerDescs)

     Initialize an image encoder of given structure.

     :param hiddenSize: (Int3) size of the output (hidden) layer that will be generated.
     :param visibleLayerDescs: ([ImageEncoderVisibleLayerDesc]) list of ImageEncoderVisibleLayerDesc describing each input (visible) layer
+    :param higherLayerDescs: ([ImageEncoderHigherLayerDesc]) list of ImageEncoderHigherLayerDesc describing each higher layer.
+Leave empty if only a single layer is desired for the who ImageEncoder

 .. function:: ImageEncoder.initFromFile(self, name)